pabluuz/PaulLibLif/readme.md

     ### Daily tick
     Daily tick is done every day at 12:00 AM.
 Program prevents running it more than once a day.

+    Take a look at example industries in templates/industries.yaml.example.
+    Place ready industries in life is feudal server/PaulIndustries/some_choosen_name.yaml.
+    PaulIndustries can contain multiple industries in one file and/or multiple files, it's up to you.

     #### Linux
     Setup a cronjob to run daily.
     ```bash
     chmod +x /home/yourusername/steamapps/LifeIsFeudalServer/PaulLibLif/run_daily_tick.sh
     (crontab -l 2>/dev/null; echo "*/10 * * * * /home/yourusername/steamapps/LifeIsFeudalServer/PaulLibLif/run_daily_tick.sh") | crontab -